-Stewart A. Baker, Partner, Steptoe & Johnson and former Assistant Secretary for Policy, U.S. Department of Homeland Security and former General Counsel to the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction.
+Stewart A. Baker, Partner, Steptoe & Johnson; Former Assistant Secretary for Policy, U.S. Department of Homeland Security; Former General Counsel to the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction.
 Previously served as General Counsel, National Security Agency.

-Spike Bowman, Distinguished Fellow, University of Virginia School of Law and former Deputy Director, Office of National Counterintelligence Executive and former Deputy General Counsel, National Security, FBI and Chief, Intelligence Issues Group, National Security Branch.
+Spike Bowman, Distinguished Fellow, University of Virginia School of Law; Former Deputy Director, Office of National Counterintelligence Executive; Former Deputy General Counsel, National Security, FBI and Chief, Intelligence Issues Group, National Security Branch.

-Susan Ginsburg, Co-founder and CEO of Criticality Sciences, former Principal, U.S. Civil Security, LLC and former fellow at the Migration Policy Institute, where she headed the Mobility and Security Program.
-Member of the Department of Homeland Security’s Quadrennial Review Committee and former Senior Counsel, 9/11 Commission.
+Susan Ginsburg, Co-founder and CEO of Criticality Sciences; Former Principal, U.S. Civil Security, LLC; Former fellow at the Migration Policy Institute, where she headed the Mobility and Security Program.
+Member of the Department of Homeland Security’s Quadrennial Review Committee; Former Senior Counsel, 9/11 Commission.

 Paul Rosenzweig, founder of Red Branch Law & Consulting PLLC.
 Former Acting Assistant Secretary for International Affairs and later Deputy Assistant Secretary for Policy at the Department of Homeland Security.
 He also serves as a Senior Editor of the Journal of National Security Law and is a co-author of the book “Winning the Long War: Lessons from the Cold War for Defeating Terrorism and Preserving Freedom,” and “Whistleblowers, Leaks and the Media.”

-Scott Silliman, Federal Appellate Judge, United States Court of Military Commission Review, Director Emeritus, Center on Law, Ethics and National Security and Professor of the Practice of Law, Duke University School of Law, and former Air Force Judge Advocate.
+Scott Silliman, Federal Appellate Judge, United States Court of Military Commission Review, Director Emeritus, Center on Law, Ethics and National Security and Professor of the Practice of Law, Duke University School of Law; Former Air Force Judge Advocate.